End-of-term reuse scheme

 - Save resources!
 None of us want to waste time.
 None of us want to waste money.
 So why should we want to waste resources?
 Reclaiming materials for reuse or recycling not only saves the material itself (reducing the need to obtain new raw materials); but also avoids or reduces the energy and other material consumption required during the manufacturing process, too.

 - Save carbon!
 Recycling paper and card saves 85% of the carbon emissions compared with sending them to landfill.
 That’s a considerable benefit to the environment; all you have to do is put it in the right sack!
 Reusing items saves valuable resources by prolonging their use, reduces impact on the environment by avoiding landfill and, compared with recycling or disposal, produces much lower CO2 emissions.
-Last year 7.8 tonnes of materials avoided landfill and were reused saving 66 tonnes of carbon.
+Two years ago 7.8 tonnes of materials avoided landfill and were reused saving 66 tonnes of carbon.
 If an item can be reused then this is the best way of disposing of it so please donate as much as you can!
 But please remember, if something is completely dilapidated then it is unlikely it can be reused!

 - Social benefits by supporting worthwhile causes!
 The unwanted items you donate will be put to good use.
-All items will be reused by British Heart Foundation and The Felix Project.
-BHF donate large grants which contribute to funding research at Imperial College.
+All items will be reused by British Heart Foundation.
+BHF donate large grants which contribute to funding research at Imperial College into heart disease.

 - Have a free lunch!
 As food can’t be reused unless it is sealed and un-perishable, why not get together with your kitchen mates and cook up all your leftovers?
 OK, depending upon what you have left, you might not win MasterChef with this meal but at least you get to share and benefit from all the leftovers rather than simply letting these go to waste.